 Suddenly, I had little to no time to write.
-Sure, I was constantly improving, but I had no time to take it seriously.
-I had no time to really write.
 It was hard.
-I wanted so bad to create, but there was just too much taking place around me and I was overwhelmed.
+I wanted so bad to create, but there was just too much happening around me and I was overwhelmed.
 Yet, I realized, why would I let people around me dictate what I could and couldn’t do?

 Moreover, I am still writing.
 I don’t stop.
 No matter how busy I am with work and personal life, I still find time to create.
 And I’ve never felt more confident with my work.

 Of course, I still have bad days.
 A lot of them.
 There are still moments when I simply feel bad about everything I produce.
 However, I don’t let these moments completely distract me from my goal: to be a writer who writes, not a writer who just keeps on whining about writing.

 So I go on.
 I take small breaks when things seem too much.
 I pick up something else to do like reading books I like and need.
 Of course, I indulge in unproductive activities, too.
 I watch shows and films on Netflix and elsewhere.
 I listen to a lot of sad songs on Spotify and sing my heart out loud on WeSing.
 I eat a lot and sometimes just do nothing.
 Sometimes, I just sleep.

 And once I am fine again, I continue to write.
 This time, more energized, focused, and determined.
 It is during these moments when I become more certain about the reasons why I am writing in the first place.